RubenSystems/RubenSystems/README.md

 ### Fast, Efficient and Powerful Technology

 RubenSystems is a cutting edge technology research company.
-We specalise in developing new database engines, artificial intelligence, facial recognition and real-time computer networking technologies
+We specalise in developing new database engines, artificial intelligence, facial recognition and networking technologies

 ### Main Repos:
 #### RSvIDX